 Freedom Debt Relief is the largest debt resolution company in the U.S. Based in San Mateo, California, Freedom Debt Relief helps debtors negotiate down debt and avoid bankruptcy.
 Customers commonly seek out these services when they can’t afford monthly payments and home refinancing or debt consolidation are not options.

 In December of 2010, after just eight years in business, Freedom Debt Relief became the first debt resolution company in the country to resolve a total of $1 billion in consumer debt.
-Now, as of 2018, it has resolved over $8 billion, and more than 500,000 clients are enrolled in its services.
+Now, as of 2018, it has resolved over $8 billion, and more than 650,000 clients have been served by the program.